 Business (909) 798-7681

-The Redlands Police Department Law Enforcement Explorer Post is a career exploration program, sponsored by the department and affiliated with the Boy Scouts of America.
-The Explorer Post began in 1968 and has been the starting point for many future law enforcement officers.
+The Redlands Police Department Law Enforcement Explorer Program is a career exploration program, sponsored by the City of Redlands Police Department.
+The Explorer Program began in 1968 and has been the starting point for many future law enforcement officers.

-The Explorer Post holds 2 monthly meetings addressing training topics related to law enforcement and assigning special duties such as parade details and other special events.
+The Explorer Program holds two monthly meetings addressing training topics related to law enforcement and assigning special duties such as parade details and other special events.
 The program also incorporates training in areas of civic involvement and special projects which benefit the entire community.
-Explorer Post members provide assistance to: the Redlands Bicycle Classic, Run Through Redlands, Y.M.C.A. annual Home Tour, El Carmello Retreat Festival, bicycle rodeos and other safety fairs.
-The Explorers also participate in ride-alongs with on duty police officers on patrol shifts.
-Last year alone the Explorers donated more than 4,500 hours of service to the department and community.
+Explorer Program members provide assistance to: the Redlands Bicycle Classic, Run Through Redlands, Y.M.C.A. annual Home Tour, bicycle rodeos and other safety fairs.
+The Explorers also participate in ride-alongs with on-duty police officers on patrol shifts.
+In the past, Explorers have donated more than 4,500 hours of service to the department and community!

-The success of the Law Enforcement Explorer Post is obvious, as several of the current officers and members of the department’s Executive Staff received their first exposure to police work in this program.
+The success of the Law Enforcement Explorer Program is obvious, as several of the current officers and members of the department’s Executive Staff received their first exposure to police work in this program.

 Business (909) 798-7681